syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formattings.md

 {% endhighlight %}
 {% endtabs %}

-The following code example illustrates how to create and applies various differenent conditinal formats for different ranges in XlsIO.
+The following code example illustrates how to create and applies various different conditional formats for different ranges in XlsIO.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}